GenBench/genbench_cbt_2023/src/genbench/tasks/reasoning_ambiguous_definite_descriptions/doc.md

 |          | interpretations     | Two interpretations for the ambiguous sentence, one of which contradicts the regularity.                                     | 1.
 Lars Lervik's unit in March 2010 (Telemark Battalion) was of size class brigade. <br/> 2.
 Lars Lervik's current unit (Brigade Nord) was of size class brigade in March 2010. |

-## Usage
-*Describe how to load your task and what is required for evaluation, if anything.*

 ## Data Source
 We create a (semi-)automatically generated dataset based on Wikidata.
 This dataset is based on 5 Wikidata property-pairs, and is in English.